Warning: Invalid argument supplied for foreach() in /home/thepetit/public_html/wp-includes/shortcodes.php on line 560

 I’ve seen reviews sharing moths or cockroach-like bugs that will be in your room if you didn’t shut the doors or windows properly.
 Thankfully, we didn’t encounter any of those creepy-crawlies.
 My room came with a wooden door as well as an additional screen-door.

-Like other kinds of homestays not just in Cingjing alone, if you’re staying for more than one night, don’t expect housekeeping in the morning while you’re out of the room.
+Like other kinds of homestays / rented apartments / AirBNBs not just in Cingjing alone, if you’re staying for more than one night, don’t expect housekeeping in the morning while you’re out of the room.
 A minsu is not a hotel.
-I only stayed for a night so I didn’t verify, do check with your minsu for confirmation!
+I only stayed for a night so I didn’t verify but I’m pretty sure they don’t do housekeeping during your stay.
+Do check with your minsu for confirmation!

 And now for the good!